How much does a 12 kW solar panel system cost in 2026?

-A 12 kW solar panel system is enough to power the average home—but it'll cost you about $29,880.
+A 12 kW solar panel system is enough to power the average home, but it'll cost you about $30,240.

 If you've been considering solar, you're probably curious about costs—and maybe a little envious of neighbors who've already made the switch and are enjoying lower electric bills.
 A 12 kilowatt (kW) solar panel system can power most homes while significantly reducing monthly utility costs.

-In 2025, a 12 kW solar panel system costs around $29,880 before incentives, based on real installation data from across the country.
-But your actual price will depend on factors like your roof’s complexity, local labor costs, the equipment you choose, and what incentives are available in your area.
+In 2026, a 12 kW solar panel system costs around $30,240 to install before incentives, based on EnergySage Marketplace data from across the country.
+But your final price will depend on factors such as your roof’s complexity, local labor costs, the equipment you choose, and the incentives available in your area.

 Let's break down those costs so you can determine whether a 12 kW system is the right size for your home.